ddnexus/pagy/docs/api/resources/ARIA.md

   their native language) and an explicit attribute would be redundant and inefficient.
 - All the disabled links have the `aria-disabled="true"` attribute.
 - The current page is marked with the `aria-current="page"` attribute.
-- The `role="link"` is added to the link elements of the styles that don't use an `a` element or don't have a `href` attribute.
+- The `role="link"` is added to the link elements of the styles that don't use an `a` tag or don't have a `href` attribute.

 +++